dahliamusa/teamproject1-601/repo.md

 so that it can be added to the remote repository.
 Services like GitHub are usually used to manage remote repositories.

-The 'git innit' command is used to create a local respository.
+The 'git init' command is used to create a local respository.
 If you are going to start working on an existing project, however, you likely won't be creating a new respository locally.
 Instead, you would create a local copy of a remote repository, and to do this, you will need to use the 'git clone' command.
 For more information